metaDMG-dev/metaDMG-cpp/README.md

   -n/--threads	        number of threads used for reading/writing (default: 4)
-  -f/--fasta	        reference genome (required with CRAM) -l/--min_length	reads shorter than minlength will be discarded (default: 35) -p/--print_length	number of base pairs from read termini to estimate damage (default: 5) -r/--run_mode	        0: global estimate (default)
+  -f/--fasta	        reference genome (required with CRAM) -l/--min_length	reads shorter than minlength will be discarded (default: 35) -p/--print_length	number of positions along the read termini that are used to estimate the damage (default: 5) -r/--run_mode	        0: **global**  (default)
-                        1: damage patterns will be calculated for each chr/scaffold contig.
+                        1: **local** damage patterns will be calculated for each chr/scaffold contig.
   -i/--ignore_errors    continue analyses even if there are errors -o/--out_prefix	output prefix (default: meta)
 ```

 # LCA analyses
+Calculations, where each read, is classified to a given taxonomic level (based on the similarity of the alignments as specified below, we recommend --sim_score_low 0.95 --sim_score_high 1.0).
 ```
 ./metaDMG-cpp lca [options]